mui/material-ui/docs/src/pages/customization/theming/theming-ja.md

 ### Custom variables

 When using Material-UI's theme with our [styling solution](/styles/basics/) or [any others](/guides/interoperability/#themeprovider).
-It can be convenient to add additional variables to the theme so you can use them everywhere.
-For instance:
+It can be convenient to add additional variables to the theme so you can use them everywhere. 例えば：

 {{"demo": "pages/customization/theming/CustomStyles.js"}}